 All personal client data collected as part of our advice services is stored within the national case recording system, Casebook.
 Certain information is also stored on Microsoft Office 365, cloud based system.

-All personal client data collected as part of our Living with Long Term Health Conditions Programme and DIG-IT Project is stored on encrypted and password protected servers and on Microsoft Office 365, cloud based system.
+All personal client data collected as part of our Living with Long Term Health Conditions Programme is stored on encrypted and password protected servers and on Microsoft Office 365, cloud based system.

 How Citizens Advice Mid Mercia share your information